How to become a great facilitator?

 10. STAND-UP COMIC

-Humor is one of the brainstorm facilitator's most important tools.
+Humor is one of the brainstorming facilitator's most important tools.
 It dissolves boundaries, activates the right brain, helps participants get unstuck, and shifts perspective just enough to help everyone open their eyes to new ways of seeing.
 Trained facilitators are always on the lookout for humorous responses.
-They know that humor often signals some of the most promising ideas, and that giggles, guffaws, and laughable side-talk frequently indicate a rich vein of possibility to explore.
+They know that humor often signals some of the most promising ideas and that giggles, guffaws, and laughable side-talk frequently indicate a rich vein of possibility to explore.
 Humor also makes the facilitator much more "likable" which makes the group they are facilitating more amenable to their direction.
 Ever wonder why the words "Aha!" and "Ha-Ha" are so similar?